 Live poker in California

-While online poker is not legal in California, live poker most certainly is.
+While online poker in California is not legal, live poker is.

 In fact, the state features many legal cardrooms, including some of the largest in the country.
 Many of the state’s tribal casinos have poker rooms as well, giving Californians even more options to play.